dstilesr/data-eng-udacity/capstone-project/README.md

 - `location_id`
 - `state`
 - `country`

+The `location_id` field here will be a hash of the state and country of the location.

 The dimension is determined by state and country because that is the greates common resolution common to both datasets.
 The `time` table has the following fields: